mcrowe/codecore-js/notes/day3.md

 - Change the reset button to read "Launch Missiles!"
 - Change all the H1 tags to read "[Your Name] is Cool!"

-Discussion:
+## Discussion

 - Manipulations happens to all matched elements
 - Reading happens only on first

 # Traversal

 http://overapi.com/jquery/

-children
+- children
-parent
+- parent

-Exercises:
+## Exercises

+[In the console]

 - Select all the shapes in the purple container using "children"
 - Select the green container using "parent"
 - Select all the "li" tags that contain a link.

 # Effects

 http://overapi.com/jquery/

-hide
+- hide
-show
+- show

-Exercises:
+## Exercises

 - Hide the purple container
 - Show the purple container again (without pressing "Reset")
 - Hide all the links.
 - Show all the links again.

 # Events

 http://overapi.com/jquery/

-Introduction: "When event happens to elements, run this function"
+- "When event happens to elements, run this function"

-"on"
+- on

 ```js
 $(selector).on(event, handlerFunction);